mne-tools/mne-python/doc/glossary.rst

     dipole
         See :term:`equivalent current dipole`.

+    dSPM
+        Dynamic statistical parametric mapping (abbr. ``dSPM``) gives a noise- normalized minimum-norm estimate at a given source location. dSPM is calculated by dividing the activity estimate at each source location by the baseline standard deviation of the noise.

     eLORETA and sLORETA
         eLORETA and sLORETA (exact and standardized low resolution brain electromagnetic tomography) are linear source estimation techniques,